g2nb/docs/docs/programmatic.md

 ## Globus Connect

-[Globus](https://www.globus.org/) is a way to synchronize the files in your g2nb project directory with those on your personal computer or elsewhere.
+[Globus](https://www.globus.org/) is a way to reliably transfer files of any size between web-based resources.
+It can be used to transfer files between your g2nb workspace and your local storage, or any Globus endpoint.
+If you do not have access to a Globus endpoint, you can create a personal endpoint with Globus Connect.

 To use Globus Connect, you will first need to sign up for a free [Globus account](https://app.globus.org/).
 You will also need to log in to the Globus file manager and create a personal endpoint.